Prison-A-Go-Go!

 Prison-A-Go-Go! is an American film first released in October 2003 by WorldWide International Picture Studios, known for producing low budget B-movies with campy concepts.
-The film premiered at the Deep Ellum Film Festival in 2003 and went on to win several awards.
+The film premiered at the Deep Ellum Film Festival in 2003 and later won several awards.
 The film was directed by Barak Epstein and starred Mary Woronov and Rhonda Shear.
-The film is an homage/parody of women in prison films.
+The film is a parody/homage of women in prison films.

 Plot

-The evil and incompetent Dr. Hurtrider kidnaps an innocent young woman named Callista to conduct experiments on her to cure disease, even if she doesn't have any.
-Now it is up to her dimwitted sister, Janie to solve the obvious clues left behind and rescue her little sister.
+The evil and incompetent Dr. Hurtrider kidnaps an innocent young woman named Callista to conduct experiments on her to cure diseases, even if she does not have any.
+It is up to her dimwitted sister, Janie, to solve the obvious clues left behind and rescue her little sister.
 By reading the business card left behind, Janie figures out that Callista has been taken to a prison in the Philippines.
-So she kills a mentally handicapped man, and is sent to the prison, led by an equally inept warden.
+She kills a mentally handicapped man, and is sent to the prison, led by an equally inept warden.
 There she meets queen bitch Jackpot, and along with the stupid inmates, pathetic ninjas and a vast assortment of idiots, Janie figures out a way to rescue her sister and escape.

 The film was marketed as being filled with multiple shower scenes, girls running amok, kung fu food fights, ninjas, mutant zombies, evil scientists, genetic mutation, and mud wrestling.